romgrk/barbar.nvim/README.md

 > Tabs, as understood by any other editor.

-`barbar.nvim` is a tabline plugin that implements tabs in a way that is more usable.
-Tabs are re-orderable, have icons, and are clearly highlighted.
-It also offers a jump-to-buffer mode.
-When you activate it, the tabs display a target letter instead of their icon.
+`barbar.nvim` is a tabline plugin with re-orderable tabs, icons, nice highlighting, and a magic jump-to-buffer mode.

+In jump-to-buffer mode, tabs display a target letter instead of their icon.
 Jump to any buffer by simply typing their target letter.
 Even better, the target letter stays constant for the lifetime of the buffer, so if you're working with a set of files you can even type the letter ahead from memory.

 ##### Table of content
  - [Features](#features)